 The optimists believe that the dispersion of R&D facilities reflects a desire to find and exploit new markets through adaptive innovation, and to tap into new sources of technological knowledge and competitive advantage in a globalised world (Cantwell, 1995).
 They point out that there are huge rewards for the effective management of competence creating subsidiaries in geographically dispersed locations.
 The MNE can emerge as a hydra-headed organisation whose various branches in different geographical locations can exploit as well as renew competitive advantage through the internationalisation of R&D (Kuemmerle, 1997; Cantwell and Mudambi, 2005).
-There is a rich literature on competence creating subsidiaries in the local environment and in the MNE network of parent and affiliates (Almeida and Phene, 2004; Meyer et al., 2011); drivers of subsidiary roles (Bartlett and Ghoshal, 1991); to identifying mechanisms that can change subsidiary roles (Birkinshaw and Hood, 1998); and organisational innovation enabled by the participation of capable subsidiaries (Gerybadze and Reger, 1999; Lahiri, 2010).
+There is a rich literature on competence creating subsidiaries and their characteristics, which range from the dual embeddedness of subsidiaries in the local environment and in the MNE network of parent and affiliates (Almeida and Phene, 2004; Meyer et al., 2011); drivers of subsidiary roles (Bartlett and Ghoshal, 1991); to identifying mechanisms that can change subsidiary roles (Birkinshaw and Hood, 1998); and organisational innovation enabled by the participation of capable subsidiaries (Gerybadze and Reger, 1999; Lahiri, 2010).